-Note: The first phase of the Judgment begins with those who profess to have accepted Jesus as their Savior and Lord.
-Thus, their sins have been transferred to Jesus, and then to the heavenly sanctuary where the detailed records of their lives are kept.
-An investigation is made to determine the genuineness of their decision.
+Note: The first phase of the judgment begins with those who profess to have accepted Jesus as their Savior and Lord.
+Their sins have been transferred to Jesus, and then to the heavenly sanctuary where the detailed records of their lives are kept.
+Later, an investigation is made to determine the genuineness of the believer's commitment to Jesus.